HeapStats/heapstats-builder/README.md

     * Release version (e.g. 2.1.0)
 * `BZ2_ARCHIVE`
     * Source archive on [IcedTea Mercurial repository](http://icedtea.wildebeest.org/hg/).
 You can get it from `bz2` link on left menu bar on this site.
-    * This value is only needed in `heapstats/builder:prep` container.
+    * This value is only needed in `heapstats/builder:prep-*` container.
-    * If you do not set this value, `heapstats/builder:prep` container will download BZ2 release archive from [IcedTea release repository](http://icedtea.wildebeest.org/hg/release/)
+    * If you do not set this value, `heapstats/builder:prep-*` container will download BZ2 release archive from [IcedTea release repository](http://icedtea.wildebeest.org/hg/release/)

+**NOTE: `heapstats/builder:prep-2.1` is for HeapStats 2.1 or earlier.
+If you wanto to compile HeapStats 2.2 or later including trunk repo, you need to use `heapstats/builder:prep-2.2`.**

 If you run them under proxy, you also need to set `http_proxy` and `https_proxy`.